steveblue/angular2-rollup/README.md

 This example generates files for configuring routes, component, and directive and then auto imports those files into the module.

 You can configure prefixes for Classes, Component and Directive selector in `build.config.js`.
 Omit the properties from the config to operate without prefixes.
 Defaults are included that follow the Angular Styleguide.

+Generate a unit test with the wizard (`ngr generate wizard`) or use the following example as a guide.

+`ngr generate unit --dir src/app/shared/components/my-component --name my-component`

 #### --serve & --watch